 - Download and install Python 3.x Get the latest stable release.
 Don’t go for the alpha or beta releases.
 It’s usually best to install for all users, if you have the privileges to do so.
 Also, setting the PATH variable in Windows is a good idea.
-(As of Nov 2, 2017 the latest release is 3.6.3)
+Also, be sure to install pip and set environment variables.
+(As of March 22, 2019 the latest release is 3.7.2)

 - Open a command prompt as administrator.
 Search for

 Run as administrator.

 - Navigate (using cd) to where Python is installed on your computer.
 For example “C:\Program Files\Python37”, or “C:\Users\username\AppData\Local\Python\Python37-32”.

 - Check the version of python to make sure it is Python 3

 - If you get an error saying ‘python’ is not recognized as an internal or external command try using